 In 1982, the State of California founded the Employment Training Panel to assist employers in training their workforce.
 Funding comes from the pool of employer contributions to unemployment funds (approximately \$100 million per year).
-Major corporations such as Sony Entertainment and Boeing Corporation participate in the program to enhance the skills of their workforce.

-CSUDH will tailormake a program suited to your training needs.
+CSUDH will tailor-make a program suited to your training needs.

 - ✓ Computer Training

+- ✓ Motion Picture Training

+- ✓ Professional Supervision

 - ✓ Vocational English

-- ✓ Human Resource
+- ✓ Human Resource Management

-Management

-- Professional Supervision
+- ✓ Health & Safety Training

-- Production & Inventory
+- ✓ Production & Inventory Control

-Control

-- ✓ Purchasing and much more!
+- ✓ New classes for 2000

+And now:

-And now: Allied Signal Challenger Learning Center offers The Quantum Leap Challenger Training Program
+Allied Signal Challenger Learning Center, located on the CSUDH campus offers The Guantum Leap Challenger Training Program